Follow these basic graphic design principles for more effective designs.

 Departments are responsible for the design and distribution of all posters/flyers unless told otherwise.

 Follow the graphic design best practices below when creating your poster/flyer.
-If assistance is needed, contact Rachel Schultz, and she can put you in touch with freelance designers to hire.
-University Marketing has flyer templates to aid in the process as well.
-Please contact Rachel for access to these templates.
+If assistance is needed, contact Cara King for access to templates from University Marketing.

 EXCEPTION: CLA Communication will design “CLA Speaks” flyers and posters in order to keep the look and feel among all CLA Speaks events consistent.